Modified on: June 2023

 What counts towards your lifetime allowance?

 The LTA applies to the value of all your pensions.
 This includes defined benefit (final salary) pensions and defined contribution pensions.
-However, the LTA does not include the State Pension.
+The State Pension is not included when calculating your pension values.

 The amount that counts towards your LTA will depend on the type of pension you have.
-The below table summarises a defined benefit lifetime allowance calculation and a defined contribution lifetime allowance calculation:
+Generally speaking:

 Is it worth exceeding the lifetime allowance?